 • The ability to comment on posts and engage with other In Pursuit community members.

-• Occasional bonus content and other goodies!
+• Occasional bonus content, giveaways, and other goodies!

 Writing is my full-time job.
 And it’s no secret that the publishing industry and the wider media landscape is a mess.
 Media outlets are constantly folding.
 Freelancer payment is unpredictable and sporadic and dependent on news cycles.
 I typically earn anywhere between $250 - $900 per freelance piece.
 Some of these take months to research and report.
 Some of them take weeks.
 And I love writing these pieces!
 I love participating in conversations about motherhood, feminism, and trad wife culture on large platforms that reach diverse audiences.

 But I write this newsletter because sometimes, something happens in the news (or on Instagram) that I know lots of people have feelings about and I want to respond immediately.
 This newsletter allows me to write fun, sometimes polarizing, timely cultural critiques in the moment.
 As a reader, I LOVE reading essays by my favorite writers responding to current events happening right this very minute.
 When sometime strange or curious happens in the news, whether it be related to entertainment, health, or literature, I seek out experts in those fields to better understand and process my own reactions.
-My goal with this newsletter is to provide my expertise as a momfluencer-obsessive to my fellow momfluencer consumers.
-In real time.
-In a loose, irreverent way that’s fun to read.

-And while this newsletter is meant to be a bright spot in your inbox, I also write this newsletter because I’m furious about the motherhood narratives undergirding most of momfluencer culture.
+And while this newsletter is meant to be a bright spot in your inbox, I also write this newsletter because I’m furious about the motherhood narratives undergirding so much of American culture.
 Narratives that uphold the ideal mother as white, wealthy, cis-het, non-disabled, thin, and wholly devoted to the mythology of the nuclear family.
 It’s fun to interrogate momfluencer culture, but it’s also necessary to unpack what’s going on underneath the surface so we are better equipped to demand structural supports for caregiving.
 And so we can create our own narratives of mothering, narratives that center mothers’ individuality.
 Whether or not our countertops are ever clean.

 Share In Pursuit of Clean Countertops